 Bracknell Forest lies 28 miles west of London, at the heart of the Thames Valley.
 The borough covers 109 sq. km of central Berkshire and includes the former New Town of Bracknell, together with Sandhurst town and the villages of Crowthorne and Binfield, along with a number of smaller settlements across Warfield and Winkfield.
 The area has easy access to the motorway network (M3, M4, M40 and M25), Heathrow, and direct train links into London.
 Bracknell town centre is currently undergoing regeneration to create a centre which provides a vibrant economic, social and cultural heart to the borough.

 The main purpose of this policy is to provide clarity to applicants, responsible authorities, elected Members and other persons on how the Council will determine applications made under the Act.
 It will also inform elected Members of the parameters within which licensing decisions can be made.

-Moved

-In determining the policy, the Council has taken into consideration any comments made by consultees, the statutory guidance issued under section 182 of the Act and the experience of administering and enforcing the Act since its introduction.

 An effective licensing policy, alongside other initiatives, will work towards promoting the positive aspects of deregulation under the Act, such as promoting leisure provision and encouraging the regeneration of the town centre as well as controlling any negative impacts such as increase in crime and disorder, noise, nuisance and anti-social behaviour.

+The Licensing Authority is committed to promoting a broad range of entertainment, recognising the wider cultural benefits for local communities.
+Live performance is central to the development of cultural diversity and vibrant, exciting communities, particularly traditional entertainment such as circuses and street arts.
+The Licensing Authority recognises that artistic freedom of expression is a fundamental right and should be greatly valued.

+ADDED

+The Council recognises the licensed activities make an important contribution to the economy of the Borough.
+By regulating activities under this legislation it acknowledges that a balance must be struck between the legitimate objectives of applicants and the desires of the population as a whole, and in particular those members of the public living, working or engaged in normal activity in the area concerned.
+A balance must be struck between these often conflicting, positions and all views will be taken into account when making licensing decisions or determining on course of action.

 It should be understood that this policy cannot anticipate every scenario that may arise and as such there may be circumstances where the policy may be departed from in the interests of the promotion of the licensing objectives and where it is deemed appropriate to do so.
 In such cases the council will give full reasons for departing from this policy.